-If an optional reboot is required to enable a new feature, Firmware Status displays the following text: The new firmware is activated.
+If an optional reboot is required to enable a new feature, Firmware Status displays the following text:

+The new firmware is activated.
 Some features require an optional reboot.
 Refer to the Adapter's Firmware and Boot Code Release Notes for details.

-For a list of features that require a reboot to be enabled, refer to the Emulex LPe35000-Series HBA Firmware and Boot Code Release Notes.
+For a list of features that require a reboot to be enabled, refer to the firmware and boot code release notes for the adapter.